Zest-studi-o/P01-Allotment-gardens/README.md

     ![About us](docs/about-us-2-desktop.png)

-    - This section is responsive and adjusts using the flex-box and also media queries that allow the text and images in a row which can be optimally visualised by the user.
+    - This section is responsive and adjusts using the flex-box and also media queries, this allows the text and images to adjust and on smaller screens to be displayed in a row which can be optimally visualised by the user.

     ![About us Small Screens](docs/about-us-one-row.png)